Acclaimed Indie Feature, DARK FEATHERS: Dance of the Geisha to open in limited USA Theatrical Release August 2, 2024

 The Geisha ladies of Japanese culture have long been revered for their beauty and entertaining skills of singing, dancing and conversation.
 Some are known to possess special love-making abilities that can drive men crazy.

-Katie (Crystal J. Huang) leads a mysterious life in San Francisco as a photographer and ballroom dancer.
+Kate (Crystal J. Huang) leads a mysterious life in San Francisco as a photographer and ballroom dancer.
 But when all her dance partners turn up dead, detective Remy (Gilles Marini) begins to investigate.
-As he gets closer to the truth, he too succumbs to passion for Katie, which strains his marriage with Amelia (Karini Smirnoff) and leads to his own death.
-With the body count growing, police pressure to catch Katie builds, revealing her participation in a secret underworld of honor, customs and culture.
+As he gets closer to the truth, he too succumbs to passion for Kate, which strains his marriage with Amelia (Karina Smirnoff) and leads to his own death.
+With the body count growing, police pressure to catch Kate builds, revealing her participation in a secret underworld of honor and culture.

 “Dark Feathers: Dance of the Geisha” is a modern-look at an ancient lifestyle, and delivers a satisfying finale’ with a surprise ending.